 Most tickets are sold for individual events, though multi-event options such as the International Festival Tasting (IFT) Pass are also available.
 The 2026 IFT Pass is priced at $299 and provides access to all four International Festival Tasting sessions held March 12th to 14th, 2026.

 Tickets for the general public go on sale well in advance each year.
-For the 2026 festival, advance tickets for International Festival Tastings and passes are already available, while winery dinners, additional public events, and trade events will be released on staggered dates in January.
+For the 2026 festival, advance tickets for International Festival Tastings went on sale in 2025, while winery dinners, additional public events, and trade events are released on staggered dates during January.

 Popular events sell out early, so get your tickets in advance.
 Click Wine Festival Tickets for further details.